 Lyric coloratura soprano Jennifer Sung enjoys a dynamic career in North America, Europe, and Asia.
 Dr. Sung’s most recent work includes residencies in Berlin and New York City.
 Hailed for her "flexible" and "rich Mozartean singing," her career highlights roles in bel canto operatic repertoire, such as the title role of Lucia di Lammermoor, Giulietta in I Capuleti e i Montecchi, and Adina in L’elisir d’amore.
 She was also seen as Mimì in La bohème, Gretel in Hansel und Gretel, Königin der Nacht in Die Zauberflöte, Zerlina in Don Giovanni, Blonde in Die Entführung aus dem Serail, Adele in Die Fledermaus, Madame Herz in Der Schauspieldirektor, La Fée in Cendrillon, Anna in Die lustigen Weiber von Windsor, as well as many others.

-Equally at home on the concert and recital stage, Dr. Sung has performed as a soprano soloist in various oratorio and concert works throughout North America, including Bach’s Mass in B minor, Saint-Saëns’ Oratorio de Noel, Handel’s Messiah, Haydn’s Little Organ Mass, Scarlatti’s Su le sponde del Tebro and many others.
-She is also a winner of multiple competitions, including first place in the Emerging Artist Competition and a grand finalist award in the National Opera Association Competition.
+Equally at home on the concert and recital stage, Dr. Sung has performed as a soprano soloist in various oratorio and concert works, including Haydn’s Die Schöpfung, Bach’s Mass in B minor, Saint-Saëns’ Oratorio de Noel, Handel’s Messiah, Haydn’s Little Organ Mass, Scarlatti’s Su le sponde del Tebro and many others.

-Dr. Sung holds a D.M.A. from Stony Brook University, an M.M. from Manhattan School of Music, and a B.M. from Eastman School of Music.
+Dr. Sung holds a D.M.A. degree from the State University of New York at Stony Brook, an M.M. degree from Manhattan School of Music, and a B.M. degree from Eastman School of Music.
 She has previously served as a voice instructor at Grand Valley State University and Stony Brook University.